porsche-design-system/porsche-design-system/packages/storefront/src/pages/start-coding/gatsby.md

 ```

 Use this solution until there is an upgrade to a newer **jsdom** version which provides support for **Web Components**.
-In the meantime we keep providing mocks.
+In the meantime, we keep providing mocks.

 You find detailed information on how to use mock functions in **Jest** [here](https://jestjs.io/docs/en/mock-functions.html).